responsible-ai-collaborative/aiid/site/gatsby-site/README.md

    cd site/gatsby-site
    ```

+2. **Install Dependencies**

    Run the following command to install all necessary dependencies:

    ```bash
    npm install
    ```

-### 2. **Configure Environment Variables**
+3. **Configure Environment Variables**

    Create a `.env` file in the root of the `gatsby-site` directory.
 Add the following environment variables to the file, replacing the placeholders with your actual credentials:

    ```env
    REALM_API_APP_ID=  # Application ID for MongoDB Realm API